 The Lake Hill Master Plan was completed in July 2017.
-The team is currently kicking off the site impact study, which is a code required next step in the rezoning process.
+The team is currently finalizing the site impact study, which is a code required next step in the rezoning process.

 Lake Hill and Affordable Workforce Housing Needs

 Development of affordable workforce housing has been identified as one of the County’s greatest needs, and the Lake Hill property is a key opportunity to address this challenge.
-The 2016 Summit County Workforce Housing Demand Study identified a need for up to 560 affordable workforce housing units in the Tenmile Basin by 2020, including approximately 360 affordable rentals (64%) and 200 affordable ownership units (36%).
+The 2020 Summit County Workforce Housing Needs Assessment identified a need for up to 1,140 affordable workforce housing units in the Tenmile Basin by 2023, including approximately 950 affordable rentals (83%) and 190 affordable ownership units (17%).
 The study shows that the greatest unmet housing needs in the Tenmile Basin are affordable rental housing and lower-priced, entry-level owner-occupied housing.
 The Lake Hill property cannot solve all of the identified housing needs, but the County’s goal is to maximize the number of homes on the property while creating a livable neighborhood that is compatible with its surroundings.

-The Lake Hill Master Plan is a concept plan prepared based on the current workforce housing needs documented in the 2016 Summit County Housing Demand Update.
+The Lake Hill Master Plan is a concept plan prepared based on the workforce housing needs documented in the 2016 Summit County Housing Demand Update; however, the 2020 Housing Needs Assessment continues to show a need for both ownership and rental housing in the Tenmile Basin.
 The master plan guidance for Phase 1 identifies a suggested mix of for-sale and for-rent homes based on the most immediate Tenmile Basin workforce housing needs.
 Master plan guidance for future phases is intentionally more flexible, to allow future decisions on unit types and ownership-rental mixes to be based upon market demand and workforce housing needs over time.